An Overview of Free Downloadable Maze Books

 Maps of each European country, ending in each capital city.
 Includes a capital cities quiz at the end.

 I had a box maze phase.
 Keeping the border and structure relatively similar and then experimenting with how I filled the space with a variety of designs and constructions to make the maze.
 Eventually I had made enough to create another booklet, The 50 Boxes Maze Booklet.
 This booklet is made for maze lover’s who get bored easily with similar mazes back to back - this is all about variety !
+Most of the book is in black and white but there are some decorated in colors - printing them in black and white will just make them a bit boring, but still very solvable !

 The 50 boxes maze booklet Cover